-In early 2020, the spread of a COVID-19 caused huge change to daily life in the UK and across the world.
-By nature of its operating business, Quadgas Finance Plc has not been significantly impacted and having made enquiries and reviewed management's assessment of a going concern assumption, the Directors consider it appropriate to prepare the financial statements on a going concern basis.
+By nature of its operating business, Quadgas Finance Plc has not been significantly impacted by the COVID-19 pandemic and having made enquiries and reviewed management's assessment of the going concern assumption, the Directors consider it appropriate to prepare the financial statements on a going concern basis.
 The going concern basis presumes that the company has adequate resources to remain in operation, and that the Directors intend it to do so, for at least one year from the date the financial statements are signed.
 Accordingly, they continue to adopt the going concern basis in preparing the financial statements.